coderkarthiko/dl2/README.md

 ## real.ipynb

-Testing it out on some real handwritten digits.
+Testing the algorithm on some images I took on my phone.